sofiane-abou-abderrahim/react-quiz/README.md

 1. create a `questions.js` file with questions & answers inside
 2. change the logic in `Quiz.jsx` for managing questions & answers

+## 3. Shuffling Answers & Adding Quiz Logic

+1. shuffle the answers by using the `sort` method in `Quiz.jsx`
+2. make sure the app doesn't break if we answer all the questions & display a summary instead of the quiz